CalinVit/COS/README.md

 Currently in development as my first independent software project while studying Computing & IT.

-What it does
+### What it does

-Dynamic watch face with weather visualisation and themes Weather history and forecast data visualised as graphs Real-time Sun position and Sun/Moon rise and set calculations Step tracking and goals
+- Dynamic watch face with weather visualisation and themes
+- Weather history and forecast data visualised as graphs
+- Real-time Sun position and Sun/Moon rise and set calculations
+- Step tracking and goals
-Accelerometer, barometer and magnetometer instrumentation Interactive Solar System with orbital visualisation Catalogue of human space missions and spacecraft with map visualisation Mini chess and additional utilities
+- Accelerometer, barometer and magnetometer instrumentation
+- Interactive Solar System with orbital visualisation
+- Catalogue of human space missions and spacecraft with map visualisation
-Status
+- Mini chess and additional utilities

 Currently in development.
 First Wear OS release coming soon.